pprunty/pprunty.github.io/posts/08-writing.md

 artwork: "Brentley Frazer"
 ---

-Of late, I find myself grappling with the desire to expand on the points I want to get across to the reader in an educational and accessible manner with the need to remove redundancy and conform to the mantra: less is more.
+Of late, I find myself grappling with the desire to expand on the points I want to get across to my readers in an educational and accessible manner with the need to remove redundancy and conform to the mantra: less is more.

 They say less is more — but in the writing world, that's only if you can make more less.